cymatis/UGATIT-pytorch/README.md

 This repo explicitly uses GPU:0 and GPU:1.
 If there is no availiable GPUs more than 2, process will be shutdown.
+Each translation process needs more than 20GB GPU memory for full size model.

 This repo is based on the below official implementations and papers.
 For training and testing, please follow one of the original author's implementation below.